-For one, Bay Ridge offers one of the best restaurant rows in NYC with excellent restaurants like Tanoreen, Little Forno, Chadwick’s, Brooklyn Beet Company, The Pearl Room and Tuscany Grill.
+For one, Bay Ridge offers one of the best restaurant rows in NYC with excellent restaurants like Tanoreen, Little Forno, Chadwick’s, Beets and Carrots, The Pearl Room and Tuscany Grill.
 My favorite AYCE sushi place in the city is Bay Ridge Sushi.
 Suffice to say it also has some of the best pizza in the city, which means the best in the world too.
-Being predominantly Irish, Italian and Newfie, there’s certainly no shortage of pubs either, from upscale wine bars like The Owls Head to neighborhood tap rooms like Three Jolly Pigeons.
+Being predominantly Irish, Italian and Newfie, there’s certainly no shortage of pubs either, from upscale wine bars to neighborhood tap rooms like Three Jolly Pigeons.

 Housing in Bay Ridge runs the gamut from funky, low-rise apartment buildings along the commercial avenues to $14 million Shore Road mansions owned by big retailers, judges, old money and the nouveau riche.

 Thanks to the foresight or perhaps just the xenophobia of our pols, Bay Ridge prohibits high rise development.
 That helps maintain its relative small town feel and relieves the congestion of putting too many people into too few square feet.

 One of Bay Ridge’s landmark homes is the Gingerbread House located on Narrows Avenue.
 It’s been the subject of many architectural articles because it’s one of the few surviving examples of something one reviewer called “Black Forest Fairy Tale”.